radiantlogic-v8/documentation-new/documentation/sys-admin-guide/settings-tab.md

 This is ideal for handling authentication requests (to ensure only one entry is returned to base authentication on).
 However, for authorization purposes, if a user exists in more than one source, only attributes from the first source are returned.
 If you need a complete profile of attributes coming from all the user’s accounts, then you need to configure joins to all branches in the virtual tree where the user may have an account.
 This join condition can be based on the identity attribute (or any other attribute that can be used to uniquely identify the person in the other branch).
 As a result, searches for the user still return only one entry.
 Without a join configured across these virtual views, only attributes from the first source the user was found in would be returned.
 For details on joining, please see [Joins](02-concepts#joins) in the Concepts section.

-><span style="color:red">**IMPORTANT NOTE – If your use case requires identity correlation to address user overlap, and a complete identity profile is needed for authorization, you should review the capabilities of the Global Identity Builder as opposed to trying to use Duplicate Identity Removal.**
+>[!warning] If your use case requires identity correlation to address user overlap, and a complete identity profile is needed for authorization, you should review the capabilities of the Global Identity Builder as opposed to trying to use Duplicate Identity Removal.

 ### Memory Cache